 Error No. 6: Ignoring the pandemic exclusion

 A lot of travel insurance policies have exclusions for epidemics and pandemics.
-That means if there’s a second COVID-19 outbreak, and you’re on a trip, your coverage may be limited — or nonexistent.
+That means if there’s another global outbreak of any kind, and you’re on a trip, your coverage may be limited — or nonexistent.

 This is by no means an exhaustive list of errors you could make when buying travel insurance.
 But in a new world of travel, you have to protect your next trip against a possible pandemic.
 These strategies can help.